-Saving time is the main benefit of process automation.
+Saving time is the main benefit of automation in business.
 A study revealed that office workers spend 2.12 hours per day on administrative tasks such as searching for information, approving paperwork, and processing documents.

-Process automation software can complete these tasks much faster and error-free.
-Ultimately, process automation means employees can use their work time more efficiently.
+Business process automation solutions can complete these tasks much faster and error-free.
+Ultimately, process automation means employees can use their work time better.

 Alongside the cost of labor ($2 trillion in total annual wages), there’s the cost of lost profit.
 Organizations lose 20 to 30% of revenue every year due to inefficient processes.

-Switching from manual to automated business workflows allows for error minimization.
+Switching from manual to automated business processes allows for error minimization.
 That way, no time and money need to be wasted in fixing issues.

 The reduction of operational costs is demonstrated by the fact that businesses that automated their processes drove down overall costs by 10% and increased overall profits by 8%.